• 71

 Action Individuation

-In Ernie Lepore & Kirk Ludwig (eds.), Blackwell Companion to Donald Davidson, Wiley.
+In Ernie Lepore & Kurt Ludwig (eds.), Blackwell Companion to Donald Davidson, Blackwell.
 2013.

 A description of the motivation and content of Davidson's theory of the individuation of action is given, followed by a brief account of the chief alternative to it.
 Objections to any ontology of events are considered, and then objections to the Davidson's theory in particular.
 A compromise position that seeks to deal with these objections is then presented and defended.